 Bronwyn Hill is recognized by her hyperreal figurative paintings.
 Her artworks follow a narrative, representing a change of state of mind, scene, and of new beginnings.
-This new series take a new turn in to the interior, expressing the personal and intimate, and moving forward to new experiences.
+This new series of photorealistic oil paintings exploring melancholia and self-analysis.
+Each painting captures a stillness and a moment of contemplation.

 Andrew Bonneau and Daevid Anderson with Lukifer Aurelius

 Andrew Bonneau, Lukifer Aurelius and Daevid Anderson present their take on figurative and still life painting by combining the traditional with the contemporary.